-Frame Description Тор The top frame displays the system name for the device.
-Side The side frame contains a logout option and a collapsible list of links that open various screens in the main frame.
-For information about logging out of ROS, refer to Section 2.3, "Logging Out".
+Frame Description Side The side frame contains a logout option and a collapsible list of links that open various screens in the main frame.
+For information about logging out of RUGGEDCOM ROS, refer to Section 2.2, "Logging Out".
 Main The main frame displays the parameters and/or data related to the selected feature.